 an oestrogen-only HRT.

-Tubal Ligation is the least invasive of prophylactic surgeries and involves a surgical procedure in which a woman's fallopian tubes are clamped and blocked, or severed and sealed, either method of which prevents eggs from reaching the uterus for implantation.
+Tubal Ligation is the least invasive of risk-reducing surgeries and involves a surgical procedure in which a woman's fallopian tubes are clamped and blocked, or severed and sealed, either method of which prevents eggs from reaching the uterus for implantation.
 Evidence suggests that tubal ligation may reduce ovarian cancer for BRCA1 mutation carriers by more than 60%.

 However, please bear in mind that this does not reduce the risk of breast cancer and it is not likely to be a recommended course of action in the prevention of ovarian cancer in BRCA mutation carriers.